Hurricane Pablo

-Hurricane Pablo was a late-season Category 1 hurricane that became the farthest east-forming hurricane in the North Atlantic tropical cyclone basin on record, beating the previous record set by Hurricane Vince in 2005.
-The seventeenth tropical/subtropical cyclone and sixteenth named storm of the active 2019 Atlantic hurricane season, Pablo originated from a baroclinic cyclone a few hundred miles west of the Azores Islands.
+Hurricane Pablo was a late-season tropical cyclone that became the farthest east-forming hurricane in the North Atlantic tropical cyclone basin on record, beating the previous record set by Hurricane Vince in 2005.
+The seventeenth tropical/subtropical cyclone, sixteenth named storm and sixth hurricane of the 2019 Atlantic hurricane season, Pablo originated from a baroclinic cyclone a few hundred miles west of the Azores Islands.
 The precursor cyclone formed on October 22, traveling eastward towards the island chain.
 The system initially had multiple centers of circulation, but they consolidated into one small low-pressure system embedded within the larger extratropical storm.
 On October 25, the embedded cyclone developed into a subtropical cyclone, receiving the name Pablo.
-The cyclone continued eastwards, transitioning into a fully-tropical storm later that day.
+The cyclone continued eastwards, transitioning into a fully tropical storm later that day.
 Pablo quickly intensified between October 26 and 27, forming an eye and spiral rainbands.
 At 12:00 Coordinated Universal Time (UTC) on October 27, Pablo intensified into a Category 1 hurricane.
 The storm continued to strengthen, reaching its peak intensity of 80 mph and a minimum central pressure of 977 mbar at 18:00 UTC on the same day.
 The storm quickly weakened the next day, becoming extratropical again, and dissipated on October 29.

 Pablo and its parent low-pressure system brought gale- and storm-force winds to portions of the Azores.
 A total of 12 landslides were reported in the island chain.
 Regional weather centers issued a yellow alert for several islands.
 A traffic incident in Sao Miguel injured three people.
 In the British Isles, Pablo's remnants merged with another extratropical cyclone, which caused heavy rain and wind gusts over 80 mph.
 Overall damage was minimal, and no deaths were reported.

-Meteorological History
+Meteorological history

 The origins of Pablo can be traced to a baroclinic cyclone that developed on October 22.
 The system developed gale-force winds soon after formation, and multiple centers of vorticity formed on the next day.
 The easternmost vorticity center became dominant and developed a small radius of storm-force winds, which were winds greater than 55 mph.
 On October 23, clusters of convection, or showers and thunderstorms, materialized at the center of the cyclone.
 The small storm traveled southwestward, then southeastward, around the larger baroclinic low on October 24.
 Central convection associated with the storm increased, and at 00:00 Coordinated Universal Time (UTC) on October 25, the embedded low transitioned into a subtropical storm with winds of 50 mph.
 Operationally, it was believed that Pablo formed later at 21:00 UTC on the same day.
 Pablo moved generally northeastward on October 25, while convective activity continued to become better organized.
 ASCAT data showed that Pablo contained a well-defined circulation, and satellite imagery revealed that the storm developed a central dense overcast with occasional hints of an eye.
 Based on this information, the NHC determined that Pablo had transitioned into a fully tropical cyclone at 18:00 UTC on October 25.